cabrerahector/wordpress-popular-posts/readme.md

 * **Multi-widget capable**.
 That is, you can have several widgets of Wordpress Popular Posts on your blog - each with its own settings!
 * **Time Range** - list those posts of your blog that have been the most popular ones within a specific time range (eg. last 24 hours, last 7 days, last 30 days, etc.)!
 * **Custom Post-type support**.
 Wanna show other stuff than just posts and pages?
-* Display a **thumbnail** of your posts! (*see the [FAQ section](https://github.com/cabrerahector/wordpress-popular-posts#frequently-asked-questions) for technical requirements*).
+* Display a **thumbnail** of your posts! (*see [technical requirements](https://github.com/cabrerahector/wordpress-popular-posts#im-unable-to-activate-the-display-post-thumbnail-option-why) *).
 * Use **your own layout**!
 Control how your most popular posts are shown on your theme. *Updated!
 See [changelog](https://github.com/cabrerahector/wordpress-popular-posts#changelog) for more!*
 * Check the **statistics** on your most popular posts from wp-admin.
 * Order your popular list by comments, views (default) or average views per day!
 * **Shortcode support** - use the [wpp] shortcode to showcase your most popular posts on pages, too!
 For usage and instructions, please refer to the [usage section](https://github.com/cabrerahector/wordpress-popular-posts#usage).
 * **Template tags** - Don't feel like using widgets?
 No problem!
 You can still embed your most popular entries on your theme using the `wpp_get_mostpopular()` template tag.
 Additionally, the `wpp_gets_views()` template tag allows you to retrieve the views count for a particular post.
 For usage and instructions, please refer to the [usage section](https://github.com/cabrerahector/wordpress-popular-posts#usage).
-* **Localizable** to your own language (*See the [FAQ section](https://github.com/cabrerahector/wordpress-popular-posts#frequently-asked-questions) for more info*).
+* **Localizable** to your own language (*See [here](https://github.com/cabrerahector/wordpress-popular-posts#i-want-to-translate-your-plugin-into-my-language--help-you-update-a-translation-what-do-i-need-to-do) for more info*).
 * **[WP-PostRatings](http://wordpress.org/extend/plugins/wp-postratings/) support**.
 Show your visitors how your readers are rating your posts!
 * **Automatic maintenance** - Wordpress Popular Posts will wipe out from its cache automatically all those posts that have not been viewed more than 30 days from the current date, keeping just the popular ones on the list!
 This ensures that your cache table will remain as compact as possible!
-(You can also clear it manually if you like, [look here for instructions](https://github.com/cabrerahector/wordpress-popular-posts#frequently-asked-questions)!).
+(You can also clear it manually if you like, [look here for instructions](https://github.com/cabrerahector/wordpress-popular-posts#i-would-like-to-clear-all-data-gathered-by-wordpress-popular-posts-and-start-over-how-can-i-do-that)!).

 ## Requirements